Cross-section definition

 where:

-For the rectangular cross section form factor could be calculated as:
+For a rectangular cross section, the form factor can be calculated as:

 Form factor for rectangular cross section